madatoo/juiceme-ms4/README.md

 run git add ., git commit -m "my commit message" and git push commands to push all changes to my GitHub repository. and return to Heroku and hit Deploy Branch again.

 [Back to Top](#table-of-contents)

 ## Credits
 Bootstap, Django and Stripe documentation.
 If a source is not mentioned below, then additional information about an original code, which was changed according to my website's needs, is mentioned in other files.
 ### Code
-Denis Ivy, JustDjango platform, FreeCodeCamp and Programming with Mosh and their tutorials.
+Denis Ivy, Kewin Powell, JustDjango platform, FreeCodeCamp and Programming with Mosh and their tutorials.
 I also used Slack, Stack Overflow, Tutors CI and took an inspirations from previous project created by CI students and by CI Hackathons teams (where I was a participant).
 [Back to Top](#table-of-contents)

 ### Content